psychemedia/sin-eater-resources/src/_folklore_1892.md

 >
 > E. Sidney Hartland.

-A second piece of related correspondence appers on the same page, directly following Hartland's letter:

-> MR. HARTLAND'S "SIN-EATER", AND PRIMITIVE SACRAMENTS.
->
-> To the Editor of FOLK-LORE.
->
-> Sir, — Miss Godden's wide reading and rapid induction have anticipated a conclusion which, when I wrote the paper on "The Sin-Eater", had definitely formed itself in my mind, but which I did not feel justified in enunciating for want of evidence.
-The evidence, however, is accumulating, and I hope to deal with it ere long.
-Meantime, it Miss Godden would be good enough to direct my attention to any facts of special interest in this connection she would be conferring a favour upon me.
->
-> E. Sidney Hartland.
+So it seems that more evidence has recently come to hand, although what that evidence is not revealed.
+Instead, it appears to be something we must wait for...

-Just over a year after Hartland's paper was published, in *Folklore* [Volume IV No. III](https://archive.org/details/folklore04folkuoft/page/392/mode/2up?q=SIN-EATER), p392-3, another correspondent, writing at the end of July, 1893, claims to have found additional, and *current* evidence of the tradition existing in England:
+In the meantime, additional evidence was to find its own way into the pages of *Folklore*.
+Just over a year after Hartland's paper was published, in [Volume IV No. III](https://archive.org/details/folklore04folkuoft/page/392/mode/2up?q=SIN-EATER), p392-3, another correspondent, writing at the end of July, 1893, claims to have found additional, and *current* evidence of the tradition existing in England:

 ```{index} triple: Folklore (journal) ; correspondence, 1892-3 ; Hope, Gertrude
 :name: FLKLR:correspondence:1892:hope)